bcoe/node-sexy-args/README.markdown

 * Objects default to {}.
 * functions default to function() {}.
 * Extend is used by default when assigning default values for an object.
-* The common optional options, callback, form is used by default:
+* The common [options, callback] method signature is used by default:

 So,